hoangminh1109/PanaAC_ESPHome/README.md

 ## 📦 Requirements

 - ESP32 or ESP8266 board
+You have 2 options to install ESPHome module to you AC.

-- Physical access to Panasonic AC IR board
+- 1. Invasive way: You must have physical access to Panasonic AC IR board
     - Wiring Panasonic AC IR board with ESP board
         - ESP GND <-> Pana AC IR board's GND
         - ESP 3V3 <-> Pana AC IR board's VCC
         - ESP GPIO <--> Pana AC IR board's IR Led output
+- 2. Non-invasive way: If you don't want to mod your AC IR board (invasive way), you have choice to do as below
+    - Make your own IR led receiver and IR led transmitter circuit (via transistor).
+Schematic is everywhere on Internet.
+    - Connect IR led receiver circuit and IR led transmitter circuit to ESP GPIOs.
+    - Configure ESPHome yaml `remote_receiver` and `remote_transmitter` with respective GPIOs.
+    - One important thing is, you have to install your ESP8266 module near the the AC indoor unit:
+        - It has to be able to receive signal from physical remote same as AC unit.
+        - Its IR transmitter led has to point to the AC IR module, so the command sends from it can come to the AC.
+    - This way, you have to additionally configure the `panaac` climate with `ir_control: True`
+- NOTE
+    - Method 1 brings much more stability and performance, as it captures the IR signal and feeds the control command directly to AC IR board.
+    - Recommendation: during testing phase, you can use method 2, but for long-term usage it's highly recommend to install it as method 1.

 ---